Delivering proof is the motivation and intent behind many if not most case building efforts. The authors might as well write in the opening lines,

-To make the proof believable the author shows that different scenarios were part of a "controlled experiment," that is, all scenarios were created and analyzed objectively by the same cost benefit rules.
-The author's case report—just like the chem lab report—has a "Methods" section with the cost model, benefits rationale, scope and boundary statements, and major assumptions under each each scenario.
+To make such proof credible, the writer must show that different scenarios belong to a "controlled experiment," that is, the casebuilder created and analyzed all scenarios objectively by the same cost-benefit rules.
+The author's case report—just like the chem lab report—has a "Methods" section with the cost model, benefits rationale, scope and boundary statements, and major assumptions under each scenario.

-Like a good trail lawyer summing up a case, the business case author finishes by taking the business case "jury" once more through the proof rationale:
+Like a good trial lawyer summing up a case, the business case author finishes by taking the business case "jury" once more through the proof rationale:

 I believe you will decide that funding my proposal is the better business decision for this company!

 - Better is a relative term.

 I have shown that proposal outcomes are better, relative to "Business as Usual" outcomes, using our key financial metrics and KPI's.

 - I have shown that scenarios were compared objectively and fairly.

 - I have shown that the uncertainty in assumptions underlying projected outcomes is small and acceptable.

 For a brief, complete coverage of business case "proof" and the role of case design, risk, and sensitivity analysis, see 4th Edition of "Business Case Essentials."